 They cost less than brand-name drugs for good reason

 Brand-name drug makers spend a lot of money on research, development, advertising and promotion to create and sell their drugs.
-These are expenses that generics do not have to worry about—and neither should you.
+These are expenses that generics do not have to worry about.

 Pay for the medicine, not the name

-As you can see when you compare the prices of some of the most-prescribed brand-name drugs versus generics, I can definitely save you money!
+As you can see when you compare the prices of some of the most-prescribed brand-name drugs versus generics, you can save money.

-Since I cost less, you save money by buying generic
+You can save money by buying most generic drugs

 This is the case whether you fill a one-time prescription or are taking a brand-name drug for an ongoing condition like high cholesterol or high blood pressure.
 You can save money with a lower copay, depending on your health plan.
 Or, if your health plan does not cover certain prescriptions, you can save on the price difference between the brand-name drug and the generic.